URI CS Education Research:

 Expert Accuracy Rating

-Mean instructional accuracy score across all generated reteach blocks, rated independently by a 5-member expert panel
+Mean instructional accuracy across all generated reteach blocks, rated by a 5-member expert panel, with zero factual errors flagged across all 40 blocks.

 Genuine Personalization

-Percentage of generated blocks rated ≥ 3/4 on personalization fidelity — anchored to the individual learner's field, interests, and goals
+Percentage of generated blocks rated ≥ 3/4 on personalization fidelity (mean 3.67), anchored to the individual learner's field, interests, and goals.

 Expert Panel Agreement